nocentino/sql-s3-object-integration/README.md

 ## Polybase and s3 Data Virtualization Environment

 Up next is Data Virtualization.
-In this repo's [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory, there's a script `demo.sh`.
+In this repo's [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory, there's a script [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sh).
 This script has the commands you'll need to start up the environment and do a basic connectivity test using Polybase-based access to s3-compatible object storage.
 To start everything up, you'll change into the [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory and run `docker-compose up --build --detach`.
 This docker-compose manifest will do a few things...let's walk through that.

 This docker-compose manifest starts the same as the backup one above.
 But in addition to that, it creates the certificate needed, starts a configured MinIO container, and then creates the required user and bucket in MinIO.
 It also copies a simple CSV file into the MinIO container.
 This is the data we'll access from SQL Server via Polybase over s3.

-Since Polybase isn't enabled in the published container image `mcr.microsoft.com/mssql/server:2022-latest`, we have to build a container image for SQL Server with Polybase installed.
-And that's what we're doing in the `sql1` service in the dockerfile named `dockerfile.sql`.
+Since Polybase isn't enabled by default in the published container image `mcr.microsoft.com/mssql/server:2022-latest`, we have to build a container image for SQL Server with Polybase installed.
+And that's what we're doing in the `sql1` service in the dockerfile named [`dockerfile.sql`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/dockerfile.sql).

 ### Start up the environment

-Once you're ready to go, start up the environment with `docker-compose up --build --detach` and follow the steps in `demo.sh`
+Once you're ready to go, start up the environment with `docker-compose up --build --detach` and follow the steps in [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sh).

 With the SQL Server container up and running, let's walk through the steps to access data on s3 compatible object storage.
-All this code is in `demo.sql` in the repo.
+All this code is in [`demo.sql`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sql) in the repo.
 But I want to walk you through it here too.

 ### Configure Polybase in SQL Server instance